Dadadola/first-python-project/README.md

 # Hello there!
-I am naturally fascinated by numbers and I just got the chance to be doing what I love - dealing with numbers.
-I just finished a course on data analysis with python and predicted the factors that affect the price of a house. you can go through my work, and I am open to collaborations.
+I worked on this project to predict the prices of house as affected by different factors.
+I'm open to comments and reviews